pic pic

 9

-For-Loop Mutation via In-Place Function
+For-Loop Mutations via In-Place Functions

-Considering this, the ability of functions to mutate their arguments is crucial.
-It determines that we can initialize vectors with undef values, pass them to a function, and fill them through a function via a for-loop.
-The examples below illustrate this application.
+A typical strategy to implement these operations is to initialize vectors with undef values, pass them to a function, and fill them element by element via a for-loop.
+The examples below illustrate this approach.

 x = [3,4,5]